501s.png

 The trio of numbers has come to mean people who are deported from Australia under Section 501 of the Australian Migration Act, which allows a migrant’s visa to be cancelled if they fail a “character test”.
 This section was amended in 2014 under Tony Abbott’s Liberal government to lower the thresholds under which someone could fail the test (a two-year prison sentence was shortened to one, for example), and visa cancellation and refusal powers were increased (mandatory visa cancellation in cases where a person has been convicted of sexual offences involving a child, fore example).

 Hardline enforcement of the policy began that same year.
-From that point until September 2023, 3,058 New Zealand citizens, many of whom had lived in Australia since they were children and had little or no connection with Aotearoa, were deported under this section.
+From that point until September 2023, 3,058 people, many of whom had lived in Australia since they were children and had little or no connection with the countries they were deported to, were deported under this section.
 Most were aged between 20 and 40, and a disproportionate number were Māori.
 Just under half had been convicted of a criminal offence since 2015.
-It’s not just New Zealand – 501s are also deported to the UK, Vietnam, China, Sudan and other countries – but New Zealanders make up about half the numbers each year.
+They were not only sent to New Zealand – 501s are also deported to the UK, Vietnam, China, Sudan and other countries – but New Zealanders make up about half the numbers each year.

 Special category visas mean many people with New Zealand passports don’t seek out Australian citizenship.